AJK94/GrainBroker/README.md

 Front End
 </summary>
 <p>
-The front end will be written in Vue, Vue is great for small to medium size projects as it's lightweight, easy to set up and easy to learn (especially for developers who have used other javascript frameworks).
+The front end will be written in Vue.
+Vue is great for small to medium size projects as it's lightweight, easy to set up and easy to learn (especially for developers who have used other javascript frameworks).

 We will use the vuetify component library, this library will speed up development time and add consistency to the project.
 Vuetify also easily allows us to display data tables which will be useful for showing orders.